UPDATE OF PEACE OFFICER JOB ANALYSIS

 Interest in sending officers with less than five years of experience to a workshop, or questions about the Peace Officer Job Analysis Project may be directed to Senior Personnel Selection Consultant Irene Wong-Chi, Standards, Evaluation, and Research Bureau, at (916) 227-4835; or Senior Personnel Selection Consultant Tammura Brown, Standards, Evaluation, and Research Bureau, at (916) 227-2810.

-UPDATE OF THE EVIDENCE & PROPERTY ROOM MANAGEMENT COURSE
+UPDATE OF THE EVIDENCE AND PROPERTY ROOM MANAGEMENT COURSE

-Staff and subject-matter experts are working to revise the current 24-hour Evidence & Property Room Management Course, in order to maintain congruence with the guidelines and national best practices described in the POST Evidence & Property Management Guide (2013).
+Staff and subject-matter experts are working to revise the current 24-hour Evidence and Property Room Management Course, in order to maintain congruence with the guidelines and national best practices described in the POST Evidence and Property Management Guide (2013).

 This course has been developed for evidence/property managers and technicians, and for law enforcement supervisors and managers overseeing evidence and property functions.
 The course is designed to educate trainees on best practices regarding the evidence and property function, specifically in the areas of organization, documentation, security, storage and handling, audits/inventories/inspections, and disposition/purging.
 Understanding the rationale behind the establishment of the POST guidelines can aid the students in effectively managing evidence and property functions, and reduce the chances for liability to their respective agencies.

 POST conducted a four-day workshop for the revision in October 2013, and is concluding with a four-day workshop in November 2013.
 The update of the course is expected to be completed by January 2014.